-&lt;sup>a -1 level for serious imprecision.
-There is no established MID but the clinical expert consulted by CADTH considered that a 15% difference between groups in the adjusted ASAS40 response rate and the adjusted enthesitis-free rate at Week 16 could be considered a threshold of clinical importance.
-For both outcomes, the point estimate and the upper bound of the 95% CI for the between-group difference suggested a clinical important difference for bimekizumab versus placebo while the lower bound of the 95% CI suggested no clinically important difference between the two groups.
+a-1 level for serious imprecision.
+There is no established MID but the clinical expert consulted by CADTH considered that a 15% difference between groups in the adjusted ASAS 40 response rate and the adjusted enthesitis-free rate at week 16 could be considered a threshold of clinical importance.
+For both outcomes, the point estimate and the upper bound of the 95% CI for the between-group difference suggested a clinical important difference for bimekizumab vs. placebo while the lower bound of the 95% CI suggested no clinically important difference between the 2 groups.